Sunnyside, Washington: History

 The Dunkards, members of the German Baptist Progressive Brethren, relocated to Sunnyside in order to form what they called the Christian Cooperative Colony.
 They bought the entire town site and were the developers of its first bank, and a telephone system.
 They enforced clauses prohibiting alcohol, dancing and gambling as a condition on every parcel of land sold.
 Because of this, old maps of Washington identify the town with a cross or halo symbol.

-In the 1930s, refugees from the Dust Bowl also moved to Sunnyside.
+In the 1930s, refugees from the Dust Bowl (some of them Okies) also moved to Sunnyside.

 Under the leadership of mayor William Bright "Billy" Cloud (1870–1959), Sunnyside initiated a project to pave its dirt streets on June 5, 1917.
 This project was necessary since years of irrigation had raised the water table to the point that the streets had become unbearably muddy.
 The cost of the entire project was $62,629.45.

 In 1948, Sunnyside became the first city in the state to adopt a council–manager system of government.
 The system provides for an elected city council which is responsible for policy making, and a professional city manager, appointed by the council, who is responsible for administration.
 The city manager provides policy advice, directs the daily operations of city government, handles personnel functions (including the power to appoint and remove employees) and is responsible for preparing the city budget.
 Under the council-manager statutes, the city council is prohibited from interfering with the manager's administration.
 The city manager, however, is directly accountable to and can be removed by a majority vote of the council at any time.

 Sunnyside was named an All-America City in 1979.